 Also…this is your sneak peek for the big deck reveal that is happening tomorrow here and on the Home Depot blog. (ahhhhhh!!!!!)

 First, here is your very fancy cut list….the measurements for the boards is the top measurement….so you can assume that for the first board it is 16 3/4″ long at the top and it is cut to be 16″ at the bottom.

-For the lumber, we used some scrap 2×2’s (we could have used the scraps from the other lumber) and then bought 8 dog ear pickets at $1.58 each (total $12.64).
+For the lumber, we used some scrap 2×2’s (we could have used the scraps from the other lumber) and then for each planter, we bought 8 dog ear pickets at $1.58 each (total $12.64).

 You will also need a square plastic planter.
 The one that fits these plans is just under $8 and is 15in square 24 QT pot that says Dynamic Design on the bottom.
 Make sure you use your coupons for competitors (Home Depot matches competitor coupons!)….we got an additional 10% off and it makes our total $18.55 per planter (does not include stain that we already had and screws/glue and tools).
 That is definitely a price I can get behind!